 Some employers may not have the ability to offer higher pay.
 However, they may be able to meet your needs in other ways e.g. additional holiday entitlement, more flexible working schedule, etc.

 How you deal with a job offer can strengthen or hinder your relationship with an employer.

 Keep your approach courteous and professional.
 There is a skill in asking for what you deserve without appearing greedy, pointing out insufficiencies in the offer without appearing petty, and being determined without being a nuisance!

-When you identify the areas you can negotiate on, explain why you deserve what you are requesting, give your reasoning behind it.
+When you identify the areas you can negotiate on, explain why you deserve what you are requesting and give your reasoning behind it.
 If you have no justification for a request, maybe think twice about making it.

 If you intend to negotiate for an improved package, make it clear that you are serious about working for this employer.

 Bosses don’t want to get approval for an improved offer if you are still going to decline it.
-Outlay all your concerns at once, don’t do it one by one, as no employer wants to think of having met your proposals for you then to come back with more.
+Outlay all your concerns at once.
+Don’t do it one by one, as no employer wants to think of having met your proposals for you to come back with more.

 Be prepared for tough questions.

 Don’t lie in a negotiation, it may come back to harm you and even if it doesn’t, it is unethical.
 Do you have any other offers?
 If we make you an offer tomorrow, will you say yes?
 Your goal is to answer honestly without making yourself out to be a less attractive candidate.